cmwd/cmwd.github.io/data/technical_team_leader_at_insys.md

   - "Architecture"
   - "Research"
 ---
-lose cooperations on projects with design and back-end teams, responsibility for product delivery ensuring it’s delivered at the highest standard.
+Close cooperations on projects with design and back-end teams, responsibility for product delivery ensuring it’s delivered at the highest standard.
 Exploring and choosing right client-side technologies.